Mark & Maggie O'Connor with Symphony NH

 After growing up playing American and classical music styles, Maggie continued her professional training at the Peabody Institute of the Johns Hopkins University where she studied with violinist Herbert Greenberg earning the Bachelor and the Master of Music degrees in violin performance.
 She was also a finalist in the Marbury Prize Competition for Undergraduate Violinists while finishing up her Bachelor's degree with distinction and had the honor of being accepted into the Five Year Advanced Degree Program along with being awarded the Career Development Grant while at Peabody.
 She was the recipient of full tuition scholarships while studying at the Aspen Music Festival and School for three years.
 Maggie currently resides in North Carolina with her husband and plays a beautifully handcrafted 1996 violin made by Lukas Wronski.

 Programs are subject to change.
 Tickets are nonrefundable.
 Group rates are available.
 Children age 5+ are welcome.
 Subscriber, senior, and free youth ticket discounts do not apply to this concert.
-Exchanges can be made up to 24 hours before the originally scheduled concert date for a fee of $5.
-Handling fees are waived for subscribers.
+Exchanges can be made up to 24 hours before the originally scheduled concert date.
+Please call for availability.
 Online ticket sales are available until 4 pm on the day of the concert.
 The box office at the concert venue opens one and a half hours before the concert.